Back to California

 What This Bill Does

-• Each law enforcement agency with more than 25 peace officers must display contact information for their coordinators on their websites by July 1, 2028.
+• Each law enforcement agency with over 25 peace officers must display specified information about the human trafficking victim support coordinators on their website by July 1, 2028.

 Who It Names or Affects

-• Victims of human trafficking
+• Victims of human trafficking.

-• Community-based organizations that help victims
+• Community-based organizations that help victims.

 Terms To Know